September 3, 2013

 A Good Leash on Life

 And as with collars, size is important.
 Make sure the leash is the proper size for your dog and for his collar.
-A thin, lightweight leash designed for a toy breed such as a Yorkshire terrier may not be strong enough to control a rambunctious Labrador retriever.
-The clip on the end of such a small leash also might break from the pressure of the metal ring on a large dog’s collar, allowing your dog to get away from you.
+A thin, lightweight leash designed for a toy breed may not be strong enough to control a rambunctious Labrador retriever.
+And the clip on the end of a small leash might break from the pressure of the metal ring on a large dog’s collar, which would allow your dog to run off.

 Several styles of leashes are available.
 Some are made for convenience, and some have special purposes.

 Your basic flat leash is 6 feet long.
 A basic leash is quite versatile.
 Not only can you use it to walk your dog, in an emergency, you can use it as a slip lead or even make a muzzle out of it.

 A retractable leash consists of a thin cord wound onto a spring-loaded device inside a plastic handle.
 As your dog walks away from you, the cord unwinds.
 When he walks toward you, the cord retracts.
 A button on the handle allows you to control how much of the cord can be extended.

 People like retractable leashes because they give dogs more freedom to explore their surroundings on a walk, but these leashes have many drawbacks and can even be dangerous.

 - You have minimal control over your dog.
 Even if you pay close attention to your dog, he may still get far enough away from you on a retractable leash to run into traffic where he may be injured or killed, or rudely jump on people or other animals.